1995 San Diego Chargers season: Week 6: at Kansas City Chiefs

 The first quarter saw only one possession each.
 San Diego opened with a 19-play drive on which Humphries completions converted four 3rd downs; they reached 2nd and goal from the 1 but were pushed when Vaughn Parker was flagged for a false start and Carney made a short field goal.
 The Chiefs' response took 14 plays and ended with another field goal.
 A 54-yard kickoff return by Coleman then set up the Chargers for a short touchdown drive capped by Means' 2-yard run.
-After a Chiefs field goal, Coleman fumbled the ensuing kickoff and Kansas City recovered to set up a 3-play touchdown drive and a three-point lead lead.
+After a Chiefs field goal, Coleman fumbled the ensuing kickoff and Kansas City recovered to set up a 3-play touchdown drive and a three-point lead.
 The Chiefs were in position to add to that advantage shortly before halftime, but on 1st and 10 from the Chargers 18-yard line Steve Bono was sacked by Raylee Johnson and fumbled.
 Shawn Lee recovered the loose ball with 43 seconds remaining in the half, and Humphries managed to drive the Chargers into range for Carney to tie the score at 13–13 going into halftime.

 Tony Martin fumbled away the best scoring chance of the 3rd quarter after catching a 30-yard pass to the Chiefs 11; the next score was a Lin Elliott field goal 13 minutes from time.
 On the next drive, Humphries ran for 11 yards on 3rd and 9 and converted a 3rd and 1 with a quarterback sneak.
 He then hit Shawn Jefferson for 45 yards down to the Chiefs 4-yard line and threw the go-ahead touchdown on the following play.
 After Junior Seau and Dennis Gibson stopped Marcus Allen in mid-flight for no gain on 3rd and 1, Kansas City punted.
 A 44-yard connection from Humphries to Ronnie Harmon converted a 3rd and 11 and took San Diego into Chiefs territory, but Humphries fell awkwardly on his throwing arm while completing another pass and had to leave the game with a shoulder injury.
 The Chargers ran the clock down to 1:12 before extending their lead with a field goal, but Bono led a rapid 79-yard drive and found Derrick Walker to tie the game at 23–23 with 15 seconds remaining.

 San Diego won the toss in overtime.
 Gale Gilbert led the team to the edge of field goal range but was sacked by Neil Smith, forcing a punt.
 The Chiefs also had to kick the ball away, but not until after Lewis Bush had dropped a potential interception at the 22-yard line.
 Another Smith sack forced the Chargers to go three-and-out; Tamarick Vanover fielded the ensuing punt at his own 14, cut back to the left sideline, broke Bennett's tackle and completed the game-winning return.

 It was the first NFL game to be decided by an overtime punt return touchdown, and also the fifth overtime game in the NFL that week, a setting a new record.